What does it mean to be a Magnet Hospital?

 The American Nurses Credentialing Center (ANCC) developed the Magnet Recognition Program® in 1990 to recognize hospitals that provide the best nursing care and support professional nursing practice.
 Currently there are less than 440 organizations around the world that hold the prestigious Magnet designation.

 Memorial earned Magnet status after undergoing an extensive review and systematic evaluation of our nursing practices and outcomes by the ANCC.
 The process is thorough and lengthy, taking approximately 12 months to complete.
 It includes comprehensive reviews of compliance with over 100 Magnet standards, as well as on-site interviews with our staff, physicians, patients and community members.
 Magnet hospitals must continue to pass annual reviews by the ANCC as a part of their four-year designation.

-The categories of standards in the Magnet Recognition Program include:
+The five Magnet Model Components of the Magnet Recognition Program include: